 Virginia City is Festival Central

-Virginia City hosts a variety of festivals and special events.
+In a normal year, Virginia City hosts a variety of festivals and special events.
 Food festivals, parades and Christmas on the Comstock are just a few of the many events on the local calendar.
 The most popular is the International Camel and Ostrich Race held each September, but there’s something scheduled nearly every weekend.

 Great Family Attractions